Mass media in Morocco: Today

-In the past the majority of Moroccan newspapers did not represent actual commercial ventures or profit-making corporations, since they were essentially the written public outlet of political parties.
-As such they were owned by political interests and survived on contributions and government subsidies.
+In the past, the majority of Moroccan newspapers did not represent actual commercial ventures or profit-making corporations, since they were essentially the written public outlet of political parties.
+As such, they were owned by political interests and survived on contributions and government subsidies.
 In the last 10 years an influx of new capital has led to the creation of newspapers and periodicals that aspire to become commercially profitable.
-The new publications are still heavily dependent on the government's budgetary allocations and that this reliance is inversely proportional to the professional autonomy of the younger generation of journalists.
+The new publications are still heavily dependent on the government's budgetary allocations and this reliance is inversely proportional to the professional autonomy of the younger generation of journalists.